bcm-uga/SSMPG2022/README.md

 ## 4. Evaluation

+Thibaut and Clement will reveal the truth about their simulation and what could be inferred from genotypes and environmental data.
 Don't worry.
-All winners.
-Prizes will be provided to every one.
-Thibaut and Clement will reveal the truth about their simulation and what could be inferred from genotypes and environmental data.
+Everyone wins!